Featured Comment:

 Ingredients & Substitution Ideas

-- Mackerel Fillets: Chub mackerel, Blue mackerel, and Atlantic mackerel are commonly used in Japan, but other varieties also work well.
+- Mackerel Fillets: Chub mackerel, blue mackerel, and Atlantic mackerel are the most commonly used in Japan, but other varieties work well too.

 - Sugar: Regular sugar is fine, though I recently prefer light brown cane sugar.